-Where a borrower has a loan balance which is subject to only one set of repayment terms (Plan 1, Plan 2, Plan 4 or PGL), any loan repayments made are split across all outstanding loans.
+Where a borrower has a loan balance which is subject to only one set of repayment terms (Plan 1, Plan 2 or PGL), any loan repayments made are split across all outstanding loans.
 The repayment amount is split proportionally according to the outstanding balance of each Maintenance Loan or TFL.
 Note, however that where a borrower has loans that are in repayment status and also loans that are not in repayment status, repayments are allocated to the loans that are in repayment status only.

-5.3 Repayment Allocation - Multi Plan
+5.3 Repayment Allocation - Dual Plan

-Where a borrower has loan balances under more than one plan type repayment instalments will be allocated across loan balances in accordance with Regulation 18A and as set out below.
+Where a borrower has loan balances under both Plan 1 and Plan 2 then repayment instalments will be 9% of income above the lower repayment threshold.
+Repayments will be allocated to the loan balances in accordance with Regulation 18A and as follows: